Mod Podge vs. Glue

 Use a Sealer for Homemade Mod Podge Projects

-In order to prevent your DIY Mod Podge projects from yellowing or disintegrating with age, use a sealer to finish it.
-A sealer like water-based polyurthane or polycrylic will add that extra element that regular decoupage mediums already come with.
-Adding anywhere from 3-5 coats of poly to a decoupage furniture project for example should prevent any yellowing or chipping.
+In order to prevent your DIY Mod Podge projects from yellowing or disintegrating with age, finish them with a sealer.
+Water-based polyurthane or polycrylic are both great options.
+For example, add 3-5 coats of poly to a decoupage furniture project to prevent yellowing or chipping.

 Speaking of Sealers...